|

 --overlay, --no-overlay

-In overlay mode, the command never removes files when
+In overlay mode, never remove files when restoring.
+In

-restoring.
-In no-overlay mode, tracked files that do not
+no-overlay mode, remove tracked files that do not appear in

 --pathspec-from-file=<file>